SijiChen/webservice/README.md

 # webservice
+sample code for webservice and restful service
-sample code using: Java EE, Glassfish 4.1.1
+using: Java EE, Glassfish 4.1.1